 Did you know that over 44 million Americans are shouldering student loan debt from multiple lenders?
-Fret not if you’re part of this statistic and struggling with bad credit.
+Not if you’re part of this statistic and struggling with bad credit.
 Navigating the realm of student loan consolidation with a less-than-stellar credit score might seem daunting, but it’s not impossible.
 By exploring tailored options and understanding the nuances of consolidating your loans, including credit unions and credit requirements, you can pave the way to financial relief.
 Let’s delve into effectively reducing your student loans, even with bad credit.

 Understanding Student Loan Consolidation